-114.(1) A person who has made an application who is aggrieved by a Municipality's failure to observe a period provided for in this By-law may request the Municipal Manager for an order to compel the Municipality to act within the period specified.

-(2) Should an applicant fail to observe a period provided for in this By-law, the Registered Planner shall instruct the applicant to comply within 30 days, or such shorter period as may be prescribed in the uMhlathuze Land Use Scheme, failing which the Registered Planner may cancel an application for land development.

-(3) Should the Registered Planner cancel an application due to an applicant's failure to observe a period provided for in this By-law:

-- (a) the application fee is not refundable; and - (b) the applicant must submit a new application to proceed with the application.

-(4) An interested and affected party shall be regarded as having no comment on an application for municipal planning approval, if it did not provide comment on the proposed application within the time permitted.
+- 114.(1)A person who has made an application who is aggrieved by a Municipality's failure to observe a period provided for in this By-law may request the Municipal Manager for an order to compel the Municipality to act within the period specified. - (2) Should an applicant fail to observe a period provided for in this By-law, the Municipality shall instruct the applicant to comply within 30 days, or up to a maximum of 60 days, failing which the Municipality may cancel an application for land development. - (3) Should the Municipality cancel an application due to an applicant's failure to observe a period provided for in this By-law: - (a) the application fee is not refundable; and - (b) the applicant must submit a new application to proceed with the application. - (4) An interested and affected party shall be regarded as having no comment on an application for municipal planning approval, if it did not provide comment on the proposed application within the time permitted.